 Your studio practice is developed by rigorously pursuing the implications of your work, often across studio disciplines and bodies of knowledge.
 You will deepen and expand your practice through refinement of skills and exploration of the demands of your vision.
 You’ll work closely with staff and faculty as you take risks and watch your practice grow.

 This personalized curriculum, developed in concert with faculty across disciplines, pushes you to foster an independent art practice that is informed by research and advanced through access to the studio spaces and resources of the entire university.

 The studio areas of study offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.

 In addition to studio classes, students take seminars that explore and analyze a range of subjects from within contemporary art.
 During the first year of study, MFA students take the Contemporary Art Practice (CAP) seminar.
 This foundational class is designed for incoming students to engage, explore, and analyze a range of subjects through speaking, writing, research and presentation in ways that are relevant to their own art practice.
 These conversations will dispute histories and imagine new political futures; they will galvanize connections while building rapport with peers and enhancing leadership skills.
 In addition to CAP Seminar, MFA students must register for 3 additional seminars during their studies which will further their understanding of contemporary art practice and theory.

 Liberal Arts and Sciences Courses

-MFA graduate students will take two graduate-level art history and two graduate-level liberal arts and sciences elective classes from a broad range of advanced topics, emphasizing in-depth understanding of a subject and advanced research and writing skills.
-We encourage students to choose courses that are relevant to their studio practice, future plans, or to the contemporary art world.
+MFA students will take two graduate-level art history and two graduate-level liberal arts and sciences elective classes from a broad range of advanced topics, emphasizing in-depth understanding of a subject and advanced research and writing skills.
+We encourage students to choose courses that are relevant to their thesis, studio practice, future plans, or to the contemporary art world.